akhils911dev/theblog/updown/index.md

 It was successfully hit the callback to my server and remove once it's done.
 ## Foothold

-what we can do is we need to bypass the fillers and upload a php file to gain code execution.I uploaded a phar and got worked up because it wasn't included in the filter list.
+what we can do is we need to bypass the fillers and upload a php file to gain code execution.I uploaded a phar file and got worked up because it wasn't included in the filter list.
 To see what functions are available, I uploaded the phar file and used the phpinfo function.
 Unfortunately, normal system functions are disabled except "proc_open.".

 Created a revershell with proc_open